WillieyG/WillieyG/README.md

 ### Hi, I'm Williey!
+Your Average software developer

-Always learning by building and consistency
+Always learning by building and being consistent

 Here are some ideas to get you started: